specklesystems/speckle-docs/user/arcgis.md

 The ArcGIS connector is in early stages of development and released as `beta`.
 :::

-The Speckle 2.0 connector for ArcGIS currently supports ArcGIS versions 2.9.0 and upwards.
+The Speckle connector for ArcGIS currently supports ArcGIS versions 2.9.0 and upwards.

 ## Getting started

 ### Installation

-You can install the plugin using Manager for Speckle.
+You can install the plugin using [Speckle Manager](https://speckle.systems/download/).

 ![Plugins](./img-arcgis/arcgis-speckle-manager.png)